Fujisankei Communications International

-The company continues to be based in Manhattan, but has since moved from its original offices at Pier 17 Pavilion to its current location around 1988.
+The company has always been based in Manhattan, but moved from its original offices at Pier 17 Pavilion to its current location on 52nd Street in 1988.
+FCI has contracts with television stations in New York City, Hawaii and California to air programming segments.
 FCI also has secondary offices in the United States and Europe.

 History

 In 1987, FCI launched the Satellite Home Shopping program introducing American products, aimed to combat intense "trade friction" between the United States and Japan, starting with the first broadcast on January 15 and the second in May.
 These broadcasts, featuring Japanese celebrities were beamed to "three million television viewers in 11 Japanese cities".
 Sales from the first broadcast totalled US$1.4 million while the second was at US$2 million.
 As the two broadcasts were "not profitable", FCI planned to start a regular program in September using European and American products.

 FCI had 22 offices worldwide in 1990.